TheCode2017/Custom-object-detection-using-TensorFlow-API/README.md

 In this step I select each image(from the 200 images) and draw bounding boxes around the soccer ball in each image.

  This annotation tool automatically generates a xml file for each image which is then converted into a csv format using .This is necessary because we need to convert the image files to the PASCAL VOC dataset format which in turn can be conveniently converted to TF records which the TF model accepts as input.
-The record files are shown in the next page:

-Note: Not able to show its contents because it wasn’t supported by any editor.

 We split the entire dataset of images into train and test folders(90% train and 10% test).Along with the record files train.record and test.record we give the train and test images as input to the TF model.
 We set the configuration file and allow the model to run.